Ciklum: Social responsibility and educational initiatives

 In 2011, Ciklum partnered together with other companies in order to create BIONIC Hill Innovation Park - a Ukrainian innovation park constructed similarly to the Silicon Valley.

 In September 2012, Ciklum co-launched BIONIC University, the first Ukrainian intercorporate IT university working on the premises of National University of Kyiv-Mohyla Academy.
 The University prepares IT specialists of a new formation, who were globally competitive yet aiming at professional fulfillment in Ukraine.

 In April 2014, Ciklum, together with other IT companies operating in Ukraine, initiated the launch of Brain Basket Foundation to fund free trainings for those who wish to study programming.
 This initiative is aimed at developing Ukraine's $2 billion IT Industry towards a goal of generating $10 billion in annual revenue and creating 100,000 jobs by 2020.
 Ciklum has pledged $100,000 to the program.

 In January 2018, Ciklum supported the first-ever Ukraine House in Davos during the 2018 World Economic Forum.

 Clients and services

 Ciklum provides services including custom development, quality engineering, data & analytics, Robotic Process Automation, Product development and Consulting.

 Ciklum provides teams, project-based services, and peak resources on a short-term basis.
 Ciklum key clients are eToro, Just Eat, Betsson, and TUI.

 History

 Ciklum was founded in 2002 by Danish native Torben Majgaard who chaired the Board by 2019, in Kyiv, Ukraine.
 Since then, the company has grown to over 3,500 employees.

-In 2009, Ciklum buys main business activities from Mondo's bankruptcy.